yashKathoke/llm-chat-app/README.md

 ### 🔹 7.
 Run App on EC2

-* Before running make sure to add EC2 ip in `mongoDB Atlas` or backend will not work.
+* BEFORE running make sure to add EC2 ip in `mongoDB Atlas` or backend will not work.

 ```bash
 cd IaC/